-In December 1977, Brookhaven College applied for Candidate status with the Southern Association of Colleges and Schools and is now making normal progress toward full accreditation.
-All colleges in the Dallas County Community College District are members of the American Association of Community and Junior Colleges and are recognized and sanctioned by the Coordinating Board of the Texas College and University System and Texas Education Agency.
+In December 1978, Brookhaven College was granted Candidate status with the Southern Association of Colleges and Schools and is now making normal progress toward full accreditation.
+All colleges in the

+Dallas County Community College District are members of the American Association of Community and Junior Colleges and are recognized and sanctioned by the Coordinating Board of the Texas College and University System and the Texas Education Agency.
 Brookhaven College is also a member of The Texas Public Community/Junior College Association and The Texas Association of Colleges and Universities.
 The academic transfer curriculum is coordinated with senior colleges and universities to facilitate the transfer of credits to those institutions.